ibm-blockchain-wsc/ImmersionWorkshop/docs/vscode-part1.md

     [2/20/2019 7:26:55 PM] [INFO] 2019-02-21 00:26:35.458 UTC [channelCmd] executeJoin -> INFO 002 Successfully submitted proposal to join channel

-**6.** We can verify that everything is up and working by entering the following docker ps -a command that will print out all of our containers.
+**6.** We can verify that everything is up and working by entering the `docker ps -a` command that will print out all of our containers.

 Section 3: Create our Smart Contract